sebastianlujan/grid-based-framework/README.md

  - line-of-five
  - line-of-six

- For the horizontal position and width we will used the previously explained x-y-z format where x+y+x must be always equal to 12.
+ For the horizontal position and width we will use the previously explained x-y-z format where x+y+x must be always equal to 12.

  Here are a few examples: